mlochbaum/BQN/problems.md

 ### Group doesn't include trailing empty groups
 But there are workarounds, described in [its documentation](doc/group.md). dzaima has suggested allowing a single extra element in the index argument to specify the result shape.
 Another possibility is for the result prototype to be specified to allow overtaking.

+### Under/bind combination is awkward

+It's most common to use Under with dyadic structural functions in the form `…⌾(i⊸F)`, for example where `F` is one of `/` or `↑`.
+This is frustrating for two reasons: it requires parentheses, and it doesn't allow `i` to be computed tacitly.
+If there's no left argument then the modifier `{𝔽⌾(𝕨⊸𝔾)𝕩}` can be more useful, but it doesn't cover some useful cases such as mask `a ⊣⌾(u⊸/) b`.

 ### Axis ordering is big-endian
 The most natural ordering for polynomial coefficients and base representations is little-endian, because it aligns element `i` of the list with power `i` of the argument or base.
 It also allows a forward scan instead of a reverse one.
 Array axes go the other way.
 However, there are advantages to this ordering as well.
 For example, it's common to act only on the first few axes, so having them at the beginning of the array is good (`≠a ←→ ⊑∘≢a`).